stignervik/todo-cli-rs/README.md

 # todo-cli-rs
-A command line interface app written in Rust using the clap library.
+A command-line interface (CLI) app written in Rust using the clap library.